For China's Overburdened Delivery Workers, The Customer — And App — Is Always Right

 Zhang was the picture of despair the first time I met him.

-He had accidentally delivered a package to a neighbor who took it and would not give it back.
+He had accidentally delivered a package to a neighbor of mine who took it and would not give it back.
 Now, trembling, he wanted to personally reimburse me for the lost item.

 I refused to take his money, but for two days, he called me nonstop to apologize.
 At the time, I did not understand why he was so repentant.
 Then I found out how closely monitored — and severely punished — delivery workers like him are.